 Study 1c: A pre-registered study of British versus American English biases

 In Study 1c, we conducted a confirmatory, pre-registered analysis of our hypothesis that biases present in language statistics are reflected in the psychological biases of speakers of those languages.
-To do this, we leveraged an exisiting dataset from the Attitiudes, Identities, and Individual Differences Study (AIID; Hussey et al. 2019) containing measures of IAT performance from over 200,000 participants for a wide range of IAT types (e.g. career - family, team - individual, etc.).
-Because most participants in this sample were English speakers, we compared biases between participants who spoke two different dialects of English: British and American.
-For each of the 31 IAT types in the sample, we predicted that the degree to which that bias was present in a speaker’s English dialect (British or American) would predict the magnitude of their psychological bias, as measured by the IAT.
+We leveraged the Attitiudes, Identities, and Individual Differences Study dataset (AIID; Hussey et al. 2019) containing measures of IAT performance from over 200,000 participants for a wide range of IATs (e.g. career - family, team - individual, etc.).
+All the tests were conducted using English words and most participants were English speakers.
+The dataset allowed us to test a specific

+, we compared biases between participants who spoke two different dialects of English: British and American.
+For each of the 31 IATs in the sample, we predicted that the degree to which that bias was present in a speaker’s English dialect (British or American) would predict the magnitude of their psychological bias, as measured by the IAT.

 Method

 The AIID datset was partioned into two samples: exploratory (15%) and confirmatory (85%).
-Based on the exploratory sample, we pre-registered our analysis plan for the confirmatory sample (https://osf.io/3f9ed).
-We note where are analysis diverges from the preregistration plan below.
+Based on the exploratory sample, we pre-registered our analysis plan for the confirmatory sample (https://osf.io/3f9ed) and were given access to the confirmatory dataset only after our pre-registration was approved.

-Of the 95 IAT types present in the dataset, we identified 31 types based on the following criteria: (1) stimuli were words rather than pictures, and (2) 75% of the target words for each IAT test were present in both the BNC and COCA models.
-To measure the bias in language, we trained word embedding models on comparably-sized corpora of British (British National Corpus; Burnard 1995) and American English (Corpus of Contemporary American English; see SM for details; Davies 2008).
+Of the 95 IATs present in the dataset, we identified 31 types based on the following criteria: (1) stimuli were words rather than pictures, and (2) 75% of the target words for each IAT test were present in both our US and UK English corpora.
+To measure linguistic bias, we trained word embedding models on equally-sized subsets of British National Corpus (BNC; Burnard 1995) and Corpus of Contemporary American English (COCA; Davies 2008).
 We then calculated a language bias effect size for each IAT in each English dialect, using the same method as in Study 1b.
+See SM for training details.

-Within the confirmatory AIID dataset, there were 187,969 administrations of the IAT from participants in the United States (USA) or United Kingdom (UK).
-Our exclusion procedure for the behavioral data was similiar to Study 1a above (see SM for details).
-Our final sample included data from 135,240 administrations of the IAT across the 31 IAT types (USA: N = 127,630; UK: N = 7,610).
-Each participant completed an average of 6.130831 IAT types (SD = 3.9914249).
-For each administrations of the IAT, we calculated a residual IAT score, controlling for sex, age, education, task order (relative ordering of implicit versus explicit measures), and block order (relative ordering of congruent versus incongruent mappings on IAT task).
+Within the confirmatory AIID dataset, there were 187,969 IAT administrations of the IAT.
+After data exclusion (using criteria similiar to Study 1a; see SM for details), our final sample included data from 135,240 administrations of the IAT across 31 IATs (USA: N = 127,630; UK: N = 7,610).
+Each participant completed an average of 6.130831 different IATs (SD = 3.9914249).
+For each administrations of an IAT, we calculated a residual D-score which controlled for participant sex, age, education, task order (relative ordering of implicit versus explicit measures), and block order (relative ordering of congruent versus incongruent mappings on IAT task).

-We fit a linear mixed effect model predicting the magnitude of the bias for each participant with language dialect (British or American English), magnitude of the bias difference between the two dialects, and an interaction betwen these two terms as fixed effect.
-We included participant and IAT type as random intercepts.
-This model differs from the pre-registered analysis, which is also consistent with results of the presented analysis, but does not account for participant-level variance (see SM for results of pre-registered model).
+We fit a linear mixed effect model predicting the magnitude of the IAT bias for each participant from their location (US vs. UK), the linguistic bias from US-English and UK-English trained models, and the interaction of the two factors.
+We included participant and IAT test as random intercepts.
+This model differs from the pre-registered analysis, which is also consistent with results of the presented analysis, but does not account for participant-level variance (see SM for results of the exact pre-registered model).

 Results

-As predicted, there was a reliable interaction between language dialect and the magnitude of the bias difference between the two dialects (β = .05, SE = .02, t = 2.88; see SM for full model results), suggesting that language bias was a reliable predictor of implicit bias.
-Figure 3 shows the difference in bias (British - American) in language and behavior for each of the 31 IATs in our dataset.
+Figure 3 visualizes the critical interaction term.
+Behavioral performance on the different IATs was correlated with language statistics.
+When language statistics predicted that US-English had a greater bias, American participants showed a greater bias.
+When language statistics predicted that UK-English had a greater bias, British participants showed a greater bias (β = .05, SE = .02, t = 2.88; see SM for full model results).

 Difference (British - American) in implicit bias (y-axis) and linguistic bias (x-axis) for each of the 31 IAT types in our dataset.